Should You Get an RSV Vaccine?

-This winter, when the usual sneezing, wheezing, coughing, and fevers start up, there will be extra protection for people at high risk from at least one common illness.
-Respiratory syncytial virus (RSV) causes mild cold symptoms in most people but can lead to hospitalization and even death in older people and babies.
-But now, there are new immunizations aimed at older people, babies, and pregnant women who want to protect their newborns.
+This winter, when the usual sneezing, wheezing, coughing, and fevers start up, there is extra protection for people at high risk from at least one common illness.
+Respiratory syncytial virus (RSV) causes mild cold symptoms in most people, but can lead to hospitalization and even death in older people and babies.
+But now there are immunizations aimed at older people, babies, and pregnant women who want to protect their newborns.

 “A lot is changing for RSV,” says Scott Roberts, MD, a Yale Medicine infectious diseases specialist.
 “There have been attempts to make a vaccine for decades, and they have failed for a variety of reasons.”